slint-ui/slint/api/cpp/docs/types.md

  :code:`angle`               :code:`float`                       The value in degrees.
- :code:`relative-font-size`  :code:`float`                       Relative font size factor that is multiplied with the :code:`Window.default-font-size` and can be converted to a :code:`length`. structure                   A :code:`class` of the same name    The order of the data member are in the same as in the slint declaration
+ :code:`relative-font-size`  :code:`float`                       Relative font size factor that is multiplied with the :code:`Window.default-font-size` and can be converted to a :code:`length`. structure                   A :code:`class` of the same name    The order of the data member are in the same as in the slint declaration anonymous object            A :code:`std::tuple`                The order of the fields are in alphabetical order
 ===========================  ==================================  =======================================================================================================================================
 ```
 ## Structures